divya-gh/Interactive-Climate-Change-Dashboard/README.md

 - __Demographic Table :__ When a country on the map is clicked or selected from the dropdown menu, the demographic table will also update with country specific information.

 - __Charts:__ Once a country is chosen from the dropdown or map, it will render new charts that display information specific to that country.

-        - Warming Stripes chart: Built with Ploty.js , is a special kind of chart that is used as a country header that shows the increase and decrease of the temperatures by color.
+   - __Warming Stripes chart:__ Built with Ploty.js , is a special kind of chart that is used as a country header that shows the increase and decrease of the temperatures by color.
 Shades of red for warmer and shades of blue for colder.
 This chart is not interactive, but it sure does look cool.
-        - Line Chart: Built with D3.js shows how average temperature changes over time(Year, season, months).
+   - __Line Chart:__ Built with D3.js shows how average temperature changes over time(Year, season, months).
 Clicking on individual months and seasons provide detailed information onhow the temperature has changed since 1960.
-        - Pie Chart: Built with D3.js provides overall temperature change from 1960 to 2019.
+   - __Pie Chart:__ Built with D3.js provides overall temperature change from 1960 to 2019.
 Pie chart is interactive with the line chart.
 Clicking on a perticular season or a month on the pie chart, provides access to the data and trends on the line chart.
-        - Temp and Co2 correlation chart: built with D3.js indentifies the relation between countries Co2 production and avg. temp changes over the years. data is color coded as in green being low emission , yellow and orange being intermedient and red being high.
+   - __Temp and Co2 correlation chart:__ Built with D3.js indentifies the relation between countries Co2 production and avg. temp changes over the years. data is color coded as in green being low emission , yellow and orange being intermedient and red being high.

 *Note: All the charts are individually color coded with sessons , months and Co2 emission rate.*